 Don’t Be Afraid To Actually Enforce It

-We understand that there will be one-off occasions where you’ll waive your cancellation policy.
-In extenuating circumstances, or for a first-time offender, it makes total sense.
+We understand that there will be one-off occasions where you’ll waive your nutrition cancellation policy.
+In extenuating circumstances, or for a first-time offender it may be best to make an exception.
 However, be sure to enforce the policy you set in place.
 If you don’t implement it once, you create a cadence where it’s okay for clients to skip and miss appointments.

-Here’s the silver lining: online billing and practice management platforms like Healthie can make it easier to establish cancellation policies, and collect payments as they are required.
-To learn more about how to establish policies for your practice, schedule your demo today!
+Online billing and practice management platforms like Healthie can make it easier to establish cancellation policies, and collect payments as they are required.